 Psychology Schools in New Hampshire

-The following guide to psychology schools, which includes profiles of several undergraduate and graduate psychology programs in the state, is designed to provide you with essential information to assist you in choosing the best psychology program for your academic and career goals.
+The following guide to psychology schools, which includes profiles of several undergraduate and graduate psychology programs, is designed to provide you with essential information to assist you in choosing the best psychology program for your academic and career goals.
 New Hampshire’s colleges and universities offer psychology programs in a variety of specialties, such as clinical psychology and experimental psychology.
-Despite the vast offering of psychology programs in New Hampshire, some students need more flexibility than a traditional psychology program can offer.
+Despite the vast offering of psychology programs in New Hampshire, some students need more flexibility than a traditional program can offer.
 Fortunately, a growing number of schools now offer undergraduate and graduate psychology degree programs either partially or entirely online.

-- There are 15 colleges and universities with psychology degree programs in New Hampshire.
+- There are 14 not-for-profit colleges and universities with psychology degree programs in New Hampshire.1

-- 4 schools provide a master’s or advanced degree in psychology.
+- 6 schools offer a master’s or advanced degree in psychology.1

 The following profiles showcase several popular undergraduate and graduate psychology programs at some of New Hampshire’s leading universities.

-Mount Washington College affords undergraduate students the opportunity to earn a Bachelor of Science (BS) in Psychology, which prepares students to continue on to graduate studies or to begin entry-level positions.
-The 120-credit undergraduate program generally takes four years to complete with students taking a combination of general college requirements in English, oral communication, and math in addition to psychology core courses and electives.
+Dartmouth College affords undergraduate students the opportunity to earn a bachelor’s degree in psychology that prepares students to continue on to graduate studies or to begin entry-level positions.
+The undergraduate program generally takes four years to complete under full-time study.
 Psychology courses cover a broad range of topics, including psychobiology, applied behavioral analysis, and abnormal psychology.
 Students will also complete a culminating experience focused on psychology as a lab science or honors-level research during the senior year.
 Dartmouth also offers an undergraduate major in neuroscience as well as doctoral degrees in psychological and brain science and cognitive neuroscience.

 Southern New Hampshire University